nandotech/nandotech.github.io/content/post/2016-10-25-nancyfx-webapi-dapper.md

 Our `index.html` is now returning the message labelled `"Greeting"` from our `appsettings.json` file at the `/` route.
 The `/test` route just returns the same thing in plain text to the browser and/or [Postman](https://www.getpostman.com/).

+For the sake of length, I'm actually going to skip reviewing `async`, `Before()` and `After()` lifetime hooks as well as built-in context logger--you can still look over how this works in the `AsyncModule.cs` within the [repository](https://github.com/nandotech/VSNancyNetCore/).
+You can run this Get request from your browser and see how it works.

 --------------------

 With all the basics out of the way, including our side foray into using `NancyFX` with a View Engine and exploring Dependency Injection, now we're ready to build a database and get `Dapper` up and running.